NathanWailes/sens/1. Learn/Books/Ending Aging.md

 #### How to contribute to the summary
 - The high-level summary basically aims to take groups of paragraphs and combine them into a more-general description of what is discussed, or if there's a main idea being built-up to or argued for, it'll list that idea.
-- The in-depth summary basically summarizes things at the paragraph-level, although not strictly: if two paragraphs are talking about the same main idea, they'll be combined into a single point, and if a single paragraph contains two important ideas, they'll both be listed.
+- The low-level summary basically summarizes things at the paragraph-level, although not strictly: if two paragraphs are talking about the same main idea, they'll be combined into a single point, and if a single paragraph contains two important ideas, they'll both be listed.

 # High-level summary
 - Preface: